Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tcp.md

 ## Route based on SNI

+{:.note}
+> For Gateway API, we use TLSRoute for SNI-based routing because it's specifically designed to handle TLS traffic with SNI information, while still proxying the underlying TCP stream.
+This is still considered TCP proxying, just with the added capability of routing based on the SNI in the TLS handshake.

 {% include /md/kic/add-certificate.md hostname='tls9443.kong.example' release=page.release %}

-1. Create the TCPIngress resource to route TLS-encrypted traffic to the `echo` service.
+1. Create the TLSRoute (for Gateway API) or TCPIngress (for Ingress) resource to route TLS-encrypted traffic to the `echo` service.
   {% capture the_code %}
 {% navtabs codeblock %}
 {% navtab Gateway API %}